Duder-onomy/video-moonwalk/README.md

-# mikes-magic-video-party
+# video-moonwalk
-js library to scroll through video both forwards and backwards
+js library for scrolling through a video both forwards and backwards.

+# install

+# example

+# usage